mcmoodoo/interest-rate-gov/Journal.md

     - write tests to test writing a value

 ## Progress
-1. I was able to send 1 ether with `cast send` from the anvil's first account to address 0, effectively burning the ether.
-So, now I can try to deploy the contract to anvil!
+1. Successfully sent 1 ether using `cast send` from Anvil's first account to address 0, effectively burning the ether.
+Next, deployed the contract to Anvil.
-2. I deployed the contract and looked into its storage with `cast storage <contract_address>`
+2. Deployed the contract and inspected its storage using `cast storage <contract_address>`.
-3. Now, let me call the individual functions of that contract.
-For instance `getInterestRate()` and `setInterestRate()`
-4. Done that.
-I can set the rate with `setInterestRate()` and then retrieve/get the value by calling `getInterestRate()`
-5. Now, I need to scan for token holders, so only allow access to the function call to those who hold this specific ERC20 token!
-Let's look into the specification of ERC20!
-6. Either way, I will need OpenZeppelin's or Solmate's ERC20 implementation from which to inherit, right?
-Let's try to import one of those into the project!
-7. I ended up using OpenZeppelin's ERC20.
-I was able to set the supply by minting to individual accounts, right?
-Let's check...
-Confirmed!
-The total supply adds up all the individually-minted amounts
-8. Now, let's check if anvil private keys are consecutive and then let's create a function `voteForInterestRate(uint256)` that will accept an interest rate from an address only if the address is a GOV token holder!
-That's getting a bit more interesting.
-Seems like anvil keys are not consecutive if using keccak256 with +1 to the previous key!
-Actually let's check sha256 once again!
-No!
+3. Called contract functions like `getInterestRate()` and `setInterestRate()`.
+Verified the ability to set and retrieve the interest rate.
+4. Planned to restrict function access to specific ERC20 token holders.
+Reviewed the ERC20 specification and chose to inherit OpenZeppelin's ERC20 implementation.
+5. Minted tokens to individual accounts and confirmed that the total supply matches the sum of minted amounts.
+6. Investigated Anvil private keys, found they aren't consecutive (via keccak256 or sha256), and implemented `voteForInterestRate(uint256)`, which accepts votes only from GOV token holders.
-9. I diverted slightly and ended up modifying the GovToken's constructor to accept a memory array of holder addresses which are now passed from the script contract in the `run()` function.
+7. Modified the `GovToken` constructor to accept a memory array of holder addresses, passed from the `run()` function in the script contract.
-10. Can't get the addresses of contracts properly sorted out to run tests.
-So skipping test for now.
-Will try to deploy and test locally on anvil in real time :)
-11.
+8. Faced issues sorting contract addresses for testing but skipped tests temporarily to test deployments locally on Anvil.
+9. Resolved testing issues and successfully deployed contracts with tests running on a local Anvil instance.